postcss/postcss/docs/architecture.md

         // It's optional value as we saw in example above,
         // tokens like `space` don't have such information.

-        // Here is first number is line number and second one is corresponding column.
+        // Here the first number is line number and the second one is corresponding column.
         1, 1,

-        // Next two numbers also optional and reresent end position for multichar tokens like this one.
+        // Next two numbers also optional and represent end position for multichar tokens like this one.
 Numbers follow same rule as was described above
         1, 10
     ];
     ```
    There are many patterns how tokenization could be done, PostCSS motto is performance and simplicity.
 Tokenization is complex computing operation and take large amount of syntax analysis time ( ~90% ), that why PostCSS' Tokenizer looks dirty but it was optimized for speed.
 Any high-level constructs like classes could dramatically slow down tokenizer.

     PostCSS' Tokenizer use some sort of streaming/chaining API where you exposes [`nextToken()`](https://github.com/postcss/postcss/blob/master/lib/tokenize.es6#L48-L308) method to Parser.
 In this manner we provide clean interface for Parser and reduce memory usage by storing only few tokens and not whole list of tokens.

-    We will look more closely on this pattern in the next section.

 - #### Parser ( [lib/parse.es6](https://github.com/postcss/postcss/blob/master/lib/parse.es6), [lib/parser.es6](https://github.com/postcss/postcss/blob/master/lib/parser.es6) )